Job Opportunities

 BASIC FUNCTION:

-To instruct students in the theory, proper practices, procedures and skills associated with the Practical Nursing Program.
-To transfer theoretical knowledge in the classroom to practical application in the clinical experience.
+To instruct students in the theory, proper practices, procedures and skills associated with the Practical Nursing Program and other Health Careers programs.
+To teach theoretical knowledge in the classroom in such a way that it transfers to practical application during the clinical experience.

 RESPONSIBILITIES:

-1. The instructor will be responsible for developing and evaluating student progress, instilling safe work habits and stressing the importance of reliability, competence, loyalty and dependability in clinical areas.
+1. Responsible for developing and evaluating student progress, teaching safe work habits and protocols in alignment with scope of practice, while emphasizing professionalism, safety, reliability, competence, loyalty and dependability in clinical areas.

-2. Responsible for supervising and evaluating student progress in the clinical areas.
+2. Responsible for supervising and evaluating student progress in clinical areas based on defined classroom curriculum.

-4. Differential teaching strategies are expected in the clinical areas.
+4. Implement differential teaching strategies related to clinical areas.

 BASIC FUNCTION: